NSSL-SJTU/YaTC/readme.md

 ## Reference

 R. Zhao, M. Zhan, X. Deng, Y. Wang, Y. Wang, G. Gui, and Z. Xue, ``Yet Another Traffic Classifier: A Masked Autoencoder Based Traffic Transformer with Multi-Level Flow Representation,'' in AAAI Conference on Artificial Intelligence (AAAI'23), Washington, United States, Feb.
 7--14, 2023, pp. 1--8.

-The extended version of our work has been submitted to IEEE/ACM Transactions on Networking for consideration for publication.